JoseRoca/AfxNova/docs/RichEdit /CTextDocument2 Class.md

 Gets an object that provides the default paragraph format information for this instance of the Text Object Model (TOM) engine.

 ```
-FUNCTION CTextDocument2.GetEastAsianFlags () AS LONG
+FUNCTION GetEastAsianFlags () AS LONG
 ```

 #### Return value